truelyyours/RTFD/AWS Essentials Cyber Range/Getting Started with AWS Cloud Fundamentals.md

 16. Select all of the available subnets, and then select **Save changes** to complete the subnet association.

 >  `You must create an outbound rule on a network ACL since network ACLs are stateless.
 This means that incoming traffic is not automatically allowed to be responded to.
+## Create a security group

+In this task, you will create a security group.

+1. In the VPC Management Console, in the navigation pane, in Security, select **Security Groups**.

+2. Select **Create security group**.

+3. In Security group name, enter WebSG.

+4. In Description, enter Security group for HTTP access.

+5. In VPC, ensure that **Lab VPC A** is selected.

+6. In Inbound rules, select **Add rule**.

+> A security group acts as a *virtual firewall* for your instance to control inbound and outbound traffic.

+7. In Type, select **HTTP**, in Source, select **Anywhere-IPv4**, and then in the lower-right corner of the page, select **Create security group**.

+> Security groups are stateful.
+If a request is sent from an instance, the response traffic for that request is allowed to flow in regardless of inbound security group rules.
+A response to allowed inbound traffic is allowed to flow out, regardless of outbound rules.